What is a female horse called, and other interesting equine gender trivia!

 Many stud farms keep stallions as well as mares of a specific breed – like Lipica Stud Farm and their Lipizzan horses.

 The Yeguada Militar is a stud farm in Spain that breeds Andalusians and Arabian horses.

 The stallions kept at the various stud farms, particularly those run by the state, were used to help improve the local horse populations.

 What is a horse sire?

-A sire is a horse’s father and comes from old French meaning “lord” and eventually came to mean a male parent.
-As you may have guessed, it’s related to the word sir!
+A sire is a horse’s father and comes from old French word meaning “lord.”
+Eventually, this came to mean a male parent.
+As you may have guessed, it’s related to the word sir.

 What is a gelding?

 A gelding is a castrated male horse.
 This is generally done before they reach maturity to prevent “stallion-like” behavior.
 It also makes a horse easier to handle and more useful as a riding or working animal.